phalpern/WG21-halpern/destructive_move.md

 ===========

 The `uninitialized_destructive_move` function template can be useful not only for non-overlapping operations such as vector reallocations, but also for overlapping array operations such as inserting and erasing elements.
 However, `uninitialized_destructive_move_n` is not suited to those overlapping moves.
 There is an opportunity to add one or two additional function templates for this purpose.
 Additionally, there may be use cases for a variant of `uninitialized_destructive_move_n` that would work on arbitrary iterator ranges rather than specifically on arrays.

+There is an opportunity for the standard to specialize `is_trivially_destructive_movable` for `tuple`, `pair`, and `array` such that each derives from `true_type` when the trait for all if its elements yields `true_type`.

 Acknowledgments
 ===============

-Thanks to my former colleagues at Bloomberg for encouraging me to write this paper and reviewing early drafts.
+Thanks to my former colleagues at Bloomberg for encouraging me to write this paper and reviewing the drafts.

 References
 ==========